ShobaS/Daily-Log/log.md

 Day 83:
 Tried drum machine but find it difficult to continue with that.
 So started with canvas and having some fun trying it.

+Day 84:
+Continued with the canvas tutorial.
+Its really cool to work with.
+Learnt to draw lines, circle in canvas.